romilly/raapl/README.md

 ### Use

-1. Open RIDE using the project root as the working directory
+1. Open RIDE using the project root as the working directory.
 2. Create relations by invoking `r ← <name> relation <field_1> <field_2> ....<field_n>`.
 That will create an instance of a subclass of Relation, with the Fields available as read-only properties.

+NB: Relation is an abstract class; you are not expected to create instances directly.
+It is a home for the behaviour shared by all relations thought the mechanism of inheritance.

 ### Relational operators